esm.doi.bio/esm3/esm3.discussion.full12

 - Evolution can take different paths between proteins in this network.

-The paths that evolution can follow are the ones by which each protein transforms into the next without the collective loss of function of the system it is a part of.
+- Evolution follows paths where each protein transforms into the next without losing the function of the system it belongs to.

 - The loss of function in a system can hinder the process of evolution.